 Cost: $1,200-$3000/month (before means-testing for subsidies)

-We know it’s difficult to cope with these challenges alone, so don’t be afraid to reach out for help.
+We know it is not easy to cope with these challenges alone, so don’t be afraid to reach out for help.